(As originally posted as a 'Featured Today' highlight and in the 'Popular Lately' section on Elephant Journal)

 And the common thread of all my exercise experiences was that I did all of them until I felt high, followed almost immediately by a feeling of extreme exhaustion.

 At the time, I couldn’t see anything wrong with any of this.
 After all, exercise made me feel good, and the yoga I was learning in New York was helping me to understand my Indian culture, which until then had baffled me in myriad ways.

-Only in learning Ayurveda, the science of life from ancient India (and the sister science of Yoga) have I come to appreciate the Sanskrit term maatra, which means “quantity.”
+Only in learning Ayurveda, the science of life from ancient India (and the sister science of Yoga) have I come to appreciate the Sanskrit term maatra, which means 'quantity'.

-So much of balance is about finding that sacred quantity of which something can help versus harm us.
-Ayurveda teaches how exercise must be performed done in the proper amount for our own particular body type, any imbalances we may be experiencing, and the season we are presently in.
+So much of balance is about finding that sacred quantity in which something can help versus harm us.
+Ayurveda teaches how to exercise must be performed in the proper amount for our own particular body type, any imbalances we may be experiencing, and the season we are presently in.
 When done by following these parameters, the ancient Ayurvedic text, Ashtanga Hrdaya Sutrasthana, teaches how exercise increases our ability to do hard work, promotes digestion, rids us of excess fat, and provides stability to the body.

 And while it can be difficult for us to individually gauge how much is enough when it comes to exercise, the science of Ayurveda gives us specific guidance about how we can know when we have crossed the line.
 Signs of overexertion outlined in Ashtanga Hrdaya Sutrasthana include:

 I always crossed these thresholds previously in my exercise habits, and even thought that the hallmark of a good workout was swimming in sweat afterwards.
 And though I felt good afterwards, the exhaustion I was experiencing from my exercise began to build up into an overall weakening, rather than strengthening, of my body.